 With the outbreak of World War II, the prospect of overcoming the combined forces of Germany and Japan seemed overwhelming.
-For that reason, military leaders in the various Allied countries began exploring every possible option to give their troops an advantag.
-If some of those military research projects seemed, well, bizarre (whether it involved warships made of ice or incendiary bats), the expense was often justified on the grounds that unconventional thinking might just win the war for them.
+For that reason, military leaders in the various Allied countries began exploring every possible option to give their troops an advantage.
+If some of those military research projects seemed, well, bizarre (whether it involved warships made of ice or incendiary bats), the expense was often justified on the grounds that unconventional thinking could win the war for them.

 While training pigeons to deliver chemical and bacteriological weapons directly to selected military targets had been discussed on different levels, nothing was really done with the idea.
-At least, not until B.F.
-Skinner came forward with his own unique proposal.
+At least, not until Skinner came forward with his own unique proposal.
 His impressive academic credentials were enough to grant the idea of pigeon-guided missiles a hearing in the quest to develop a new form of guided missile.
 Eager to help psychology shed its reputation as an experimental discipline with few real-world applications, Skinner's early research showed that pigeons could be conditioned to keep pecking at a given target and even react to feedback in a way that made pigeon-operated guided missiles seem feasible.
-As part of his military proposal, Skinner showed that one of his pigeons was able to peck at an image more than 100,000 times in forty-five minutes.
-Having pigeons guide missiles towards model ships or any other military targets that were needed seemed a natural extension of that research.
-Although the military weren't interested when B.F.
-Skinner first approached them in 1940, everything changed with the Japanese invasion of Pearl Harbour and the United States entering World War II.
-Considering that the Nazis were already experimenting with guided missiles, the U.S. government decided to give B.F.
-Skinner's proposal another look.
+As part of his military proposal, he showed that one of his pigeons was able to peck at an image more than 100,000 times in forty-five minutes.
+Having pigeons guide missiles towards model ships or any other military targets seemed a natural extension of that research.
+Although the U.S. military wasn't interested when the eminent psychologist first approached them in 1940, everything changed with the Japanese invasion of Pearl Harbor and the United States entering World War II.
+Considering that the Nazis were already experimenting with guided missiles, the U.S. government decided to give the Skinner proposal another look.

-Skinner's pigeons were quietly returned to his laboratory although later testing showed that they recalled their training even after six years.
+The pigeons used in the project were quietly returned to Skinner's laboratory although later testing showed that they recalled their training even after six years.
 B.F.
 Skinner was impressed enough by the pigeons' performance to continue using them for his operant conditioning research.
 Since pigeons behaved more rapidly than rats, he regarded them as ideal research subjects in exploring new reinforcement principles.
 As he would later write, "the research that I described in The Behavior of Organisms appeared in a new light.
 It was no longer merely an experimental analysis.
 It had given rise to a technology."
 Although his later attempts at commercializing operant conditioning technology (including a baby tender that he had developed for his infant daughter, Deborah) had mixed success, his contributions to psychology are legendary.

 Although World War 2 ended without help from Skinner's pigeons, military interest was briefly revived in 1948 under the name Project Orcon (for "organic control").
 The new proposal involved attaching gold electrodes to the beaks of trained pigeons which would then strike a semi-conducting plate to guide missiles to their targets.
 Once again, this project was scrapped in 1953 since advances in electronic guidance systems made pigeon-based systems obsolete.